Privacy issues raised in face recognition for problem gamblers

 Positive Outlook says the technology does not breach privacy.
 A company director, Bruce Tevarthen, says as it is an opt-in system, only images of those who have elected to formally enrol are held.

 He says the images database is administered by an independent party.

-Next story in National: Man who died after gunfight with police a former soldier
+Next story in New Zealand: Man who died after gunfight with police a former soldier

 Copyright © 2013, Radio New Zealand